MicrosoftDocs/windows-itpro-docs/windows/security/application-security/application-control/app-control-for-business/design/use-appcontrol-with-intelligent-security-graph.md

 [!INCLUDE [Feature availability note](../includes/feature-availability-note.md)]

-Application control can be difficult to implement in organizations that don't deploy and manage applications through an IT-managed system.
-In such environments, users can acquire the applications they want to use for work, making it hard to build an effective application control policy.
+App Control can be difficult to implement in organizations that don't deploy and manage applications through an IT-managed system.
+In such environments, users can acquire the applications they want to use for work, making it hard to build an effective App Control policy.

 To reduce end-user friction and helpdesk calls, you can set App Control for Business to automatically allow applications that Microsoft's Intelligent Security Graph (ISG) recognizes as having known good reputation.
-The ISG option helps organizations begin to implement application control even when the organization has limited control over their app ecosystem.
+The ISG option helps organizations begin to implement App Control even when the organization has limited control over their app ecosystem.
 To learn more about the ISG, see the Security section in [Major services and features in Microsoft Graph](/graph/overview-major-services).

 > [!WARNING]
 > Binaries that are critical to boot the system must be allowed using explicit rules in your App Control policy.
 Do not rely on the ISG to authorize these files.